cmdrkeene/mop/README.md

 * Pull requests accepted.
 * Commit, do not change program version, or commit history.

+### Improvement Ideas

+* Orange colored text (unclear how to make termbox do this)
+* Alert box to animate when stock hits NHOD, NLOD
+* Alert box to animate when stock changes dramatically
+* Better column layour for market section

 ### License ###
 Copyright (c) 2013-2019 by Michael Dvorkin and contributors.
 All Rights Reserved.